ericwbailey/ericwbailey.website/source/published/heres-how-to-instruct-a-llm-to-reference-the-aria-authoring-practices-guide.md

 I know that effort and care went into the creation of the APG’s code examples.
 I also am acutely aware of how draining it can be to manage a large and popular open source project, especially one that does not pay.

 However, I also get the sense that the APG’s code examples are not actively maintained.
-Given that LLMs seem to be how the industry is currently building things, I think the code examples’ inclusion are poised to cause more harm than good.
+I think the code examples’ inclusion are poised to cause more harm than good.
+This is born of considering network effects combined with an LLM-first approach seeming to be how the industry is settling on building things.

 ## I’m not building a LLM, but our organization is